 Do not use fprintf or printf debugging!
 This does not redirect to logcat.

---wait-for-java-debugger to the wrapper scripts.
+android:debuggable=true to the

 In Eclipse, make a debug configuration of type “Remote Java Application”.
 Choose a “Name” and set “Port” to

 Make sure Eclipse Preferences > Run/Debug > Launching > “Build (if required) before launching” is unchecked.